Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Results

-First, looking at the results from the 4th ($\mathcal{C}$=0.01 $s^2$ ) to 6th ($\mathcal{C}$=0.1 $s^2$ ) rows of Table 1, it can be seen that the expected BBN abundances are almost the same despite the difference in $\mathcal{C}$ values.
-Although the center value of $\rm Y_p$ is out of about $4 \sigma$ compared to the observed center value, it agrees well with the observed value when considering the theoretical uncertainty of the $\rm Y_p$.
+First, looking at the results from the 3rd ($\mathcal{C}$=0.01 ${\rm s^2}$ ) to 5th ($\mathcal{C}$=0.1 ${\rm s^2}$ ) rows of Table 1, it can be seen that the expected BBN abundances are almost the same despite the difference in $\mathcal{C}$ values.
+Although the central value of ${\rm Y_p}$ predicted by the eSM is excluded by the observational data at the $4\sigma$ level, whether the predicted value of ${\rm Y_p}$ with the eSM is consistent with the observational data depends on its theoretical uncertainty.
+Therefore, it seems reasonable not to use $\rm Y_p$ to validate these benchmark models unless this theoretical uncertainty is reduced to the level of the observational error.
+To further reduce the theoretical uncertainty, it is necessary to improve the approximated EOS used in this paper for computational simplicity.
+We leave this rigorous treatment as a future paper.
 On the other hand, in the case of \ce{^{3}He}/H, it is included within $1 \sigma$ of the observed one due to its large error range, and in the case of \ce{^{7}Li}/H, it is out of the observed value by about $14 \sigma$ or more.
-In the case of D/H, the center value decreases by about $22\%$ compared to the SBBN one, which indicates that it is about $20 \sigma$ away from the center of the observed value.
-However, since all models contain the very small uncertainties in the case of deuterium, there may be a potential to distinguish eSM from SBBN as the precision of deuterium increases in the near future.
+In the case of D/H, the central value decreases by about $22\%$ compared to the SBBN one, which indicates that it is about $20 \sigma$ away from the center of the observed value.
+However, since all models contain very small uncertainties in the case of deuterium, there may be a potential to distinguish eSM from SBBN as the precision of deuterium increases in the near future.

 As shown in Sec.\,III, three benchmark models oscillate by a few percent difference compared to the standard cosmic evolution.
-For example, in the benchmark model with $\mathcal{C}=0.01$, the cosmic expansion rate oscillates with a difference of $+4 \sim -5\%$ compared to the standard evolution (see the left panel in Fig.\,\ref{fig:Ratios}), and the scale factor oscillates with a smaller amplitude overall (see the right panel in Fig.\,\ref{fig:Ratios}).
+For example, in the benchmark model with $\mathcal{C}=0.01\,{\rm s^2}$, the cosmic expansion rate oscillates with a difference of $+4 \sim -5\%$ compared to the standard evolution (see the left panel in Fig.\,\ref{fig:Ratios}), and the scale factor oscillates with a smaller amplitude overall (see the right panel in Fig.\,\ref{fig:Ratios}).
 By considering these oscillating effects in the eSM, the BBN results of these benchmark models can be qualitatively understood as follows.